Superfund Site: MIDVALE SLAG, MIDVALE, UT

 Superfund Site Profile

 The 446-acre Midvale Slag site is located in Midvale City and Murray City, Utah.
-Five lead and copper smelters operated at the site and nearby between 1871 and 1971.
+Five lead and copper smelters operated at the site between 1871 and 1971.
 Smelter facilities were demolished in the 1970s.
 Smelting operations contaminated groundwater and soil with heavy metals.
 Following cleanup, operation and maintenance activities are ongoing.

 TOPICS IN FOCUS